-The winner will receive a prize of 25 000 SEK (local taxes apply) and his/her creation will be used to communicate the project's results and climate change to a larger audience in printed and digital format.
+The winner will receive a prize of 25 000 SEK (local taxes apply) and his/her creation will be used to communicate ClimeMarine and climate change in printed and digital format.

-The jury consists of the ClimeMarine partners and participants from its user forum by vote.
+The jury consists of the ClimeMarine partners and user forum participants and the winning entry will be decided by majority vote.

 What is the submission timeline?

-Submission opens on 8 June 2020, at the occasion of the World's Ocean Day.
-The art contest is part of the World's Ocean Day 2020 actions.
+Submission opens 8 June 2020, on the World Ocean Day.
+The art contest is part of the World Ocean Day 2020 actions.

 What is expected?

-An easily accessible presentation of how climate change impacts marine planning in Swedish seas and how it should be taken into account.
+An easily accessible presentation of how climate change impacts marine spatial planning in Sweden and how it should be taken into account.

 Main issues are:

-- How do you plan for disappearance of the species you fish?
+- How do we plan for the removal of the species we fish?

-- How do you plan for protected areas in the sea if the species you protect disappear?
+- How do we plan for marine protected areas if the species we protect are gone?

-- How do you plan for unknown new species that emerge (and possibly do damage)?
+- How do we plan for new species that will move in?

-- How do you plan for toxic algae blooms that grow and come more often?
+- How do we plan for larger and more frequent toxic algae blooms?

-For information, see the project scientific research webpages or .
+For more information, see the project research webpages in Swedish or in English.

 Nice short cartoons, comic strip or illustrations, black and white or color, big or small, serious or humorous.